marco-arias-antolin/mrkWoff2/README.md

 The **[WOFF2](https://github.com/google/woff2)** library is licensed under the MIT License.
 **[Emscripten](https://github.com/emscripten-core/emsdk)** is available under 2 licenses, the MIT license and the University of Illinois/NCSA Open Source License

-## Contributing
-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## Acknowledgments
 - Google [WOFF2](https://github.com/google/woff2) team for the excellent compression library
 - [Emscripten](https://github.com/emscripten-core/emsdk) team for making C++ to WebAssembly compilation possible
 - [WebAssembly community](https://www.w3.org/community/webassembly/) for continuous improvements

-## Support
-For issues and questions, please open an issue on the GitHub repository.

 ---
 ### ⚠️ **LEGAL NOTICE** ⚠️
-This project is intended for legal font conversion only.
+This project is intended for legal font conversion.
-Ensure you have appropriate rights and licenses to convert and use any fonts processed with this tool.
+Ensure you have appropriate rights and licenses to convert and use any fonts.
 The authors are not responsible for Copyright infringement.